RAF Brenzett

-Royal Air Force Brenzett or more simply RAF Brenzett was a Royal Air Force advanced landing ground close to the village of Brenzett near Romney Marsh in Kent during the Second World War.
+Royal Air Force Brenzett or more simply RAF Brenzett is a former Royal Air Force Advanced landing ground close to the village of Brenzett near Romney Marsh, Kent during the Second World War.
 It was used as an airfield in 1944 for the Mustang Wing which comprised three squadrons including two Polish squadrons in exile and operated patrols against V-1 flying bombs.